Home Chapter 1 Chapter 2 Chapter 3 Progress

 But this feeling, too.
 It was uncomfortably familiar.

 Xie Lian swung his head back up, breaking the surface in a violent burst, gasping for air.
-Half terrified, half frustrated, his trembling hand gripped the edge of the tub.
-He braced to haul himself up—

 Until a soft glow flickered into view.